Redback-Operations/redback-orion/Player_Tracking/tennis_tracking/tennis-pose-detection/README.md

 ---

 ## 🙏 Acknowledgements
-- TensorFlow and OpenCV communities.
+- OpenCV and OpenPose community for providing the pretrained models.
-- Pretrained model adapted from the OpenPose architecture.
+- Pretrained model adapted from the OpenCV architecture.